Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 10: Verify place shows as available in all interfaces

 **Expected Results:**
-- Step 1: Place hold is activated with expiration
-- Step 2: Expiration timestamp is saved
-- Step 3: Expiration check process runs
-- Step 4: Hold period elapses
-- Step 5: Expiration is identified
-- Step 6: Place status is updated
-- Step 7: Place can be selected in schedule modal
-- Step 8: Hold expiration is recorded in audit logs
-- Step 9: Notification is sent (if enabled)
-- Step 10: Place appears as active in all views
+When a place is placed on hold with a specific end date or time, the place hold should be activated with an expiration timestamp.
+The expiration timestamp should be saved in the database, indicating when the hold should automatically expire.
+A system background job should check hold expiration periodically, running on a schedule to detect expired holds.
+When the hold period elapses and the expiration time passes, the hold period should elapse.
+The system should detect the expired hold during the next expiration check.
+The place status should automatically change from 'on_hold' to 'active', making it available again.
+The place should become available for scheduling, appearing in the schedule modal dropdown.
+The hold expiration action should be recorded in the audit logs, tracking when the hold expired automatically.
+If configured, personnel should be notified of the hold expiration via email or notification.
+The place should appear as active in all interfaces including the places list, scheduling dropdown, and personnel assignment views.

 **Actual Results:**
-- Step 1: Place hold is activated with expiration
-- Step 2: Expiration timestamp is saved
-- Step 3: Expiration check process runs
-- Step 4: Hold period elapses
-- Step 5: Expiration is identified
-- Step 6: Place status is updated
-- Step 7: Place can be selected in schedule modal
-- Step 8: Hold expiration is recorded in audit logs
-- Step 9: Notification is sent (if enabled)
-- Step 10: Place appears as active in all views
+Hold expiration timestamp saved.
+Expiration check process ran.
+Expired hold detected.
+Place status updated to active.
+Place available for scheduling.
+Expiration logged.
+Notification sent.
+Place appeared as active in all views.

 **Status:** Passed